EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 ## Introduction

 The **Workspace** Building Block provides a comprehensive environment where users can store, organise, and process data.
-It leverages Kubernetes and GitOps principles to create isolated and customisable workspaces for projects or individual users.

 ---